nbx0/NGS_training/README.md

-Site maintenance
+## We've moved!

+### Visit our new homepage at https://cdcgov.github.io/MIRA/

-Please contact Influenza Genomics Support (CDC): idseqsupport@cdc.gov
+Please contact Influenza Genomics Support (CDC): idseqsupport@cdc.gov with any additional questions